QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 Example
 ---------

-In this application we'll have one lag, with
+In this application, we'll have one lag, with

 .. math::